nyakaz73/spring-native/README.md

 ```
 and you can run it as above.

-* Okay enough of docker now let's deploy this badboy to Kubernetes
+* Okay enough of docker now let's deploy this bad boy to Kubernetes.

 ### Install minikube and VM
-You can follow the installation guide [here](https://minikube.sigs.k8s.io/docs/start/)
+You can follow the installation guide [here](https://minikube.sigs.k8s.io/docs/start/).

-On MacOS simply run
+On MacOS simply run:
 ```shell
 brew install minikube
 ```
-To install the hypervisor VM
+To install the hypervisor VM:
 ```shell
 brew install hyperkit
 ```